When is it okay to send an email without an unsubscribe link?

 Do you email people about security issues if they have unsubscribed?
 Is that in violation of CAN-SPAM laws?
 Do you respect their wishes to opt out?

 This exact case happened to almost every business on the internet when the Heartbleed vulnerability came out.

-It’s not something that’s clearly obvious and consensus is that you should send the email.
-Luckily this case is covered under “CAN-SPAM”.
+It’s not clearly obvious.
+Luckily, this case is covered under “CAN-SPAM”.
 Emailing someone about a security issue is considered a “Transactional or Relationship” message if it:

--2. gives warranty, recall, safety, or security information about a product or service”FTC – CAN-SPAM Act: A compliance guide for business
+“gives warranty, recall, safety, or security information about a product or service”FTC – CAN-SPAM Act: A compliance guide for business

-If someone signed up and there’s a security issue that may affect them, you should send them an email regardless of their marketing preferences.
-You don’t need to put in an unsubscribe link and you also can ignore whether or not they have previously unsubscribed.
+If someone signed up and there’s a security issue that may affect them, you should email them regardless of their marketing preferences.
+You don’t need to put in an unsubscribe link; you can also ignore whether or not they have previously unsubscribed.